2025 review and 2026 outlook: major transformations in digital technology and digital projects

 Organizations will seek to stabilize their approaches, refine their methods, and strengthen the consistency of their projects.
 The priority will not be to innovate at all costs, but to take full advantage of the changes already underway.
 This continuity reflects a form of collective maturity.

 In this context, digital projects will increasingly be evaluated on their ability to stand the test of time.
-The concept of trajectory will take precedence over that of one-off delivery.
+The notion of trajectory will take precedence over that of one-off delivery.
 2026 will extend this logic by promoting projects that are capable of evolving without losing their clarity.

 Increased demand for accountability and discernment